Contratto Transitorio – Summary of Important Clauses

 Transitory contracts do not renew automatically.
 If the parties wish to continue the tenancy, a new contract must be signed.

-The contract must clearly state the temporary reason for the rental, such as work transfer, study program, internship, or temporary relocation.
+The contract must clearly state the temporary reason for the rental, such as work transfer, study programme, internship, or temporary relocation.

 Supporting documentation may be required and is often attached to the contract.